G-NL7L2ZBY6M

 • Apr 28

-This post covers exactly what to do, why it works, and how to make it a non-negotiable part of every session.
+Here's what to actually do, why it works, and how long each part should take.

 Why Warming Up Actually Matters

-When you go from sedentary to high-effort without that transition, your body hasn't had time to prepare.
-Muscles are less pliable, joints have less fluid circulating around them, and your neuromuscular system the connection between your brain and your muscles isn't fully online yet.
-That's when injuries happen.
+A proper warm-up raises your core temperature, increases blood flow to your working muscles, activates your nervous system, and lubricates your joints.
+Going from seated or standing still to high-effort movement without that transition means your body hasn't had time to prepare.
+Muscles are less pliable, joints have less synovial fluid circulating through them, and the neuromuscular connection between your brain and your muscles may not be fully switched on yet.
+That's when things go wrong.

 A good warm-up:

-• Increases muscle temperature, which improves power output and coordination
+• Raises muscle temperature, which improves coordination and power output

-• Lubricates joints by stimulating synovial fluid production
+• Stimulates synovial fluid production in the joints

-• Raises heart rate gradually rather than spiking it suddenly
+• Increases heart rate gradually rather than spiking it suddenly

-• Activates the specific muscles you're about to use
+• Activates the specific muscles you're about to load

 • Reduces the risk of strains, tears, and joint injuries

-Static stretching: Holding a stretch for 20 to 60 seconds, is what most of us were taught in school PE.
-It does improve flexibility over time, but research is clear that doing it immediately before exercise can temporarily reduce power output and speed.
-It's not what you want immediately before a training session.
+Static stretching involves holding a position for 20 to 60 seconds.
+Most of us were taught this in school PE.
+It does improve flexibility over time, but research shows that doing it immediately before exercise can temporarily reduce power output and speed.
+Not ideal before training.

 A Simple Dynamic Warm-Up Routine

 This takes around 8 to 10 minutes and works before most types of training.
-You don't need equipment just enough space to move.
+No equipment needed.

-2. Leg swings 10 each side Stand next to a wall for support.
-Swing one leg forward and back in a controlled arc.
-Then swing side to side.
+Stand next to a wall for support.
+Swing one leg forward and back, then side to side, in a controlled arc.
 This mobilises the hip joint and activates the hip flexors and glutes.

-3. Hip circles 10 each direction Feet shoulder-width apart, hands on hips.
-Make slow, controlled circles with your hips.
-Great for lower back and hip mobility.
+Feet shoulder-width apart, hands on hips.
+Make slow, deliberate circles with your hips.
+Good for lower back and hip mobility, especially before any squatting or deadlift work.

-4. Arm circles 10 each direction Small circles progressing to large circles.
-Warms up the shoulder joint and activates the rotator cuff muscles.
+Start small and progress to larger circles.
+Warms up the shoulder joint and gets the rotator cuff muscles firing.

-6. Walking lunges 10 each leg Take long, controlled steps forward, lowering your back knee toward the ground.
-Excellent for hip flexor activation and dynamic leg warm-up.
+Long, controlled steps forward, lowering the back knee toward the ground.
+Excellent hip flexor activation and a solid dynamic leg warm-up.

-If your session is focused on a specific area, upper body, for example, emphasise movements that target those joints and muscles.
+If your session focuses on a specific area, weight the warm-up toward those joints and muscles.

 Warming Up Over 50: Why It Deserves More Time

-This doesn't mean warming up is harder for older people.
-It means it's more important and worth giving an extra few minutes.
+This doesn't make warming up harder if you're older.
+It makes it more valuable, and worth giving a few extra minutes.

-If you're over 50 and currently skipping the warm-up, that's the single change most likely to reduce your injury risk and make every session feel better from the first rep.
+If you're over 50+ and currently skipping the warm-up, that single change will do more for your injury risk and session quality than almost anything else.

-At Keep Fit Matakana, our classes for older members led by Emma Hart in partnership with Restore Physio and Matakana Physio are specifically structured with this in mind.
-Movement preparation is built into every session.
+At Keep Fit Matakana, our classes for older members, led by Emma Hart in partnership with Restore Physio and Matakana Physio, are built around this.
+Movement preparation is part of every session, not an afterthought.

-Most people associate cooling down with stretching.
-That's part of it but the cool-down does more than just lengthen muscles.
+Most people think cooling down means stretching.
+That's part of it.
+But the cool-down serves several purposes beyond flexibility.

 A good cool-down: